 - Spending some time in Camps Bay or the wine lands around Stellenbosch.

 It felt like a few things in Cape Town slipped through my fingers either due to time wasted or a lack of planning.
 Unless you’re by car I think it doesn’t lend itself as well to a totally freewheeling approach, so I’d recommend making a little itinerary for yourself and booking some convenient day tours.

-There’s a lot to see and around in Cape Town, and despite many highlights I feel like I barely scratched the surface!
+There’s a lot to see and around in Cape Town, and despite seeing many highlights during my 3 days in Cape Town, I feel like I barely scratched the surface!

 More about South Africa: read about my experiences on the Garden Route…

 Avoid common issues and get the most out of your next adventure with my 272 page guide that helps you plan, pack and prepare like a pro.get the guide »